A Companion Resource to Life Insurance Selling Secrets

 Questions to Answer — Record Yourself

-2. What was your first win — even a small one?
+2. What specific actions did you take — and what was your first win, even a small one?

 3. What external results have you experienced?
 (Income, clients, lifestyle)